spacetelescope/jdaviz/docs/specviz/displaying.rst

 .. image:: ../img/SpecViz_2D_Zoom.gif
     :alt: Zooming in Specviz with the Scroll Wheel

-To pan, simply click and drag the window
+To pan, simply click and drag the window.

 Horizontal/Vertical Zoom
 ^^^^^^^^^^^^^^^^^^^^^^^^